solodev/cloud-documentation/src/quickstart/cloud/keycloak/index.md

 Name   | Description
 ---    | ---
-VPCID | Choose which VPC the Application should be deployed to. <br><br>An Amazon Virtual Private Cloud (VPC) is a dedicated environment that lets you launch the AWS resources that power your Keycloak Pro in an isolated virtual network.
+VPCID | Choose which VPC the Application should be deployed to. <br><br>An Amazon Virtual Private Cloud (VPC) is a dedicated environment that lets you launch the AWS resources that power your Keycloak Serverless in an isolated virtual network.
 If you do not have a VPC, you will need to create one in your VPC Console.
 For instructions on how to create a VPC, <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-vpc.html" target="_blank">click here for instructions :icon-link-external:</a>.
 PubSubnets | The ID of the public subnets in Availability Zone 1 and 2 in your existing VPC (e.g., subnet-a0246dcd). <br><br>A subnet is a range of IP addresses contained in your VPC.
 You can create AWS resources, such as EC2 instances, in specific subnets, enabling you to group network resources more efficiently.
 If you do not have any existing subnets, you will need to create one in your Subnet Console.
 For instructions, <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-vpc.html#ec2-shared-VPC-subnets" target="_blank">click here :icon-link-external:</a>.
 (Choose two).
 PrivSubnets | The ID of the private subnets in Availability Zone 1 and 2 in your existing VPC (e.g., subnet-a0246dcd).
 (Choose two).
 DBSubnets | The ID of the database subnets in Availability Zone 1 and 2 in your existing VPC (e.g., subnet-a0246dcd).
 (Choose two).